 MOD ARB/7/88

-1/6 1.3 When one or more administrations* acquire, either by flat rate remuneration or other arrangements, the right to utilize a part of the circuit and/or installations of another administration*, the former have the right to establish their share as mentioned in 1.1 and 1.2 above, for this part of the relation.
+1/6 1.3 When one or more operating agencies acquire, either by flat rate remuneration or other arrangements, the right to utilize a part of the circuit and/or installations of another operating agency, the former have the right to establish their share as mentioned in 1.1 and 1.2 above, for this part of the relation.

 MOD ARB/7/89

-1/7 1.4 In cases where one or more routes have been established by agreement between administrations* and where traffic is diverted unilaterally by the administration* of origin to a route which has not been agreed with the administration* of destination, the terminal shares payable to the administration* of destination shall be the same as would have been due to it had the traffic been routed over the agreed primary route and the transit costs are borne by the administration* of origin, unless the administration* of destination is prepared to agree to a different share.
+1/7 1.4 In cases where one or more routes have been established by agreement between operating agencies and where traffic is diverted unilaterally by the operating agency of origin to a route which has not been agreed with the operating agency of destination, the terminal shares payable to the operating agency of destination shall be the same as would have been due to it had the traffic been routed over the agreed primary route and the transit costs are borne by the operating agency of origin, unless the operating agency of destination is prepared to agree to a different share.

 MOD ARB/7/90

-1/8 1.5 In cases where the traffic is routed via a transit point without authorization and/or agreement to the transit share, the transit administration* has the right to set the level of the transit share to be included in the international accounts.
+1/8 1.5 In cases where the traffic is routed via a transit point without authorization and/or agreement to the transit share, the transit operating agency has the right to set the level of the transit share to be included in the international accounts.

 MOD ARB/7/91

-1/9 1.6 Where an administration* has a duty or fiscal tax levied on its accounting rate shares or other remunerations, it shall not in turn impose any such duty or fiscal tax on other administrations*.
+1/9 1.6 Where an operating agency has a duty or fiscal tax levied on its accounting rate shares or other remunerations, it shall not in turn impose any such duty or fiscal tax on other operating agencies.

 1/10 2 Establishment of accounts